 Quantities measured include wind and turbulence, temperature and humidity, radiation, visibility, aerosols, clouds, fog, soil temperature and moisture content.
-Data are logged continuously and processed data from the site is made available through the British Atmospheric Data Centre (BADC).
+Data are logged continuously and processed data from the site are made available through the Centre for Environmental Data Analysis (CEDA).
 The surface site data record stretches back to 1998.

-- Emphasis is on small scale processes relevant to the latest generation of high resolution models
+Emphasis is on small scale processes relevant to the latest generation of high resolution models

 Current Research Projects

-- Aerosol and visibility studies: Routine aerosol and visibility observations are made at Cardington.
+Aerosol and visibility studies: Routine aerosol and visibility observations are made at Cardington.
 These have been used to construct a neural network visibility predictor, which has been shown to improve prediction of visibility at the Cardington site.
 Further work aims to extend the study to other sites, such as airports, throughout the UK.

 Current Development Projects